jpallares/PallaresBlog/_posts/2022-06-06-how-to-book-andjoy-class-automatically.md

 In most gyms/crossfit places, for some activities, you have to book them since there is a limited amount of people that can go.
 In my case, I tend to go at 7pm and I can start booking since 48h before.
 If you forget to book it, in around 30 minutes the class is full and you can't assist anymore.

-I had tried to put an alarm, a todo list item, eveything...but sometimes I'm far away from technology at 7pm on a Saturady and then I miss the the booking "time frame".
+I had tried to put an alarm, a TODO list item, eveything...but sometimes I'm far away from technology at 7pm on a Saturday and then I miss the booking "time frame".

-Not anymore, meet the "andjoy autobook script"
+Not anymore, meet the "andjoy autobook script".

 ## Looking for a solution

-Using AndJoy via web I realized there is an API I could call to book the classes.
+Using andjoy via web I realized there is an API I could call to book the classes.

 ![andjoy web API call example](/images/andjoy_web.png)